Nursery & Preschool

 Playful Pedagogy

 Play sets the foundation for the development of critical social and emotional knowledge and skills.
-Research consistently highlights the power of play in children’s learning and development.
-Through play, children learn to forge connections with others, to share, negotiate and resolve conflicts, and learn self-advocacy skills.
-Play is a fundamental value of our educational experience, for us, it is a language that supports discoveries and a better understanding of the world around us.
 Children are given the opportunity to develop this language and the other ninety-nine through play.

 “Our experience also confirms that children need a great deal of freedom: the freedom to investigate and to try, to make mistakes and to correct mistakes, to choose where and with whom to invest their curiosity, intelligence, and emotions.
 Children need the freedom to appreciate the infinite resources of their hands, their eyes, and their ears, the resources of forms, materials, sounds, and colors.
 They need the freedom to realize how reason, thought, and imagination can create continuous interweaving of things, and can move and shake the world.”